NetworkFlux/FdF/README.md

 ## Objectives -- ✅

-The wireframe should be able to represent basic geometry aswell as some landscapes.
+The wireframe should be able to represent basic geometry as well as some landscapes.

 - The map must be loaded from a valid *.fdf* file.
 - It must be **parsed** to retrieve its data.